Understanding the Differences Between Assisted Living vs Nursing Homes

 Residents who live in a Nursing Home require medical oversight with some or most of their ADLs, plus transfer services.
 Daily nursing care may be needed with medication management, restorative therapies, injections, IV management, tube feedings, wound care and memory support.
 Nurses and support staff provide care 24 hours a day, 7 days a week.
 Nursing Homes include hospital-style beds in both private and semi-private rooms.

 Nursing Homes offer services for both short- and long-term stays, depending on the medical condition of the person.
 It is not uncommon for residents to transition from a hospital stay to a nursing home for a limited period of time.
 In a round-the-clock medical environment, individuals receive continuous care to help them gain back their strength and stamina.

-Selecting an Assisted Living facility or Nursing Home
+Selecting an Assisted Living vs Nursing Home Facility

 Assisted Living companies and Nursing Homes can be independently-owned or franchised in various regions and states and distinguished as either profit or non-profit, with some accepting Medicare/Medicaid and others that do not.
 Pricing varies with each organization.
 Some charge a basic fee with add-on expenses for the various services used.
 Other communities charge an “all-inclusive” fee that incorporates more services with the monthly cost.